Azure/doAzureParallel/samples/azure_files/readme.md

 For large data sets or large traffic applications be sure to review the Azure Files [scalability and performance targets](https://docs.microsoft.com/en-us/azure/storage/common/storage-scalability-targets#scalability-targets-for-blobs-queues-tables-and-files).

 For very large data sets we recommend using Azure Blobs.
-You can learn more in the [persistent storage](../../docs/23-persistent-storage.md) and [distrubuted data](../../docs/21-distributing-data.md) docs.
+You can learn more in the [persistent storage](../../docs/23-persistent-storage.md) and [distributing data](../../docs/21-distributing-data.md) docs.